 THE PUSKARINI, THE HOLY POND

 MASTER PLAN OF LUMBINIIn 1978, the Master Plan designed by Prof. Tange was finalized and approved by the Government of Nepal and United Nations.
 In the meantime, Government of Nepal was directly involved in the planning and development of Lumbini through formation of Lumbini Development Committee.
 The committee acquired necessary land, relocated the villages and commenced the development of basic infrastructures including forestation program in the planned area.
 The master plan thus changed the face of Lumbini.
 In 1985, the Lumbini Development Trust Act came into existence and Lumbini Development Trust (LDT) was formed accordingly.
 Now the Trust is responsible for the implementation of the master plan and for the overall development of Lumbini, and other Buddhist sites of Kapilavastu, Devadaha and Ramagrama.

-The master plan covers an area of 1×3 sq. miles, comprising three zones of a square mile each.
+CONCEPT OF THE MASTER PLANThe master plan covers an area of 1×3 sq. miles, comprising three zones of a square mile each.
 The three zones are linked with walkways and a canal, these are׃

 a) Sacred Garden

 The focus of Tange's design is the sacred Garden located in the southern part.
 The ultimate objective of the design here is to create an atmosphere of spirituality, peace, universal brotherhood and nonviolence consistent with the time and Buddha's message to the world.
 The SacredGarden shelters the ancient monuments at the center in a freshly restored atmosphere of serene and lush forest and water body surrounding the complex.